Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 Bike hire

-We have listed below some companies that should be able to help with bike rental for Mont Ventoux and the wider Luberon/Provence region.
-We have always taken our bikes with us, so haven’t tried these suggestions.
+Below are some companies that may also be able to help with bike rental for Mont Ventoux and the wider Luberon/Provence region.

 Prices, services and bike brands often change.
 Please let us know if anything is incorrect.